frontendparham/About-Me/README.md

 - 👋 Hi, I’m Parham
 - 🪐 Self-Taught Front-End Developer
 - ⚡ I'm extremely passionate, who enjoys making things happen with HTML, CSS, JAVASCRIPT
-- 📫 How to reach me : @mahrapzeus on instagram / Email: tavakolianparham@gmail.com
+- 📫 How to reach me : @frontendzeus on instagram / Email: tavakolianparham@gmail.com

 <!---
 mahrapzeus/mahrapzeus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.